Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_2_emperor.rst

 completed part 1: :ref:`uwsgi_cookiecutter_part_1`.

-This tutorial was developed under Ubuntu 18.04, but the instructions should be largely the same for all systems, delta specific path information for commands and files.
+This tutorial was developed under Ubuntu 18.04, but the instructions should be largely the same for all systems, where you may adjust specific path information for commands and files.

 Conventional Invocation of uWSGI
 --------------------------------